AmitBitton/CoupGame/README.md

 ##  Other Files

 ### `main.cpp`
-- simulation of a full game round with six player roles.
+- Simulates a full game round with six player roles.
 - Runs predefined actions and prints the game state after each move.

 ### `Test.cpp`